motm-therapy/website/docs/contact.md

 - [jasmine@motmtherapy.com](mailto:jasmine@motmtherapy.com)

-Electronic medical records may be sent to us other providers via email.
+Electronic medical records may be sent to us from other providers via email.
 Please call to confirm receipt.

 ## Phone